All in One View

 Installation instructions

-Provide instructions for installing your research software.
-These steps should be laid out in simple, clear language and organised in a step-by-step manner.
+Good READMEs provide instructions for getting and setting up your research software.
+This guidance should be laid out in simple, clear language and organised in a step-by-step manner.

-Consider a research code project you’ve worked on.
-Discuss the technical prerequisites for that software or system.
+Consider a research project you’ve worked on.
+Discuss the technical prerequisites for that software, tool, or system.
 What would someone need to do, when starting from a blank slate, to recreate that environment?

 Think about: